Microsoft EA

 Example:

-A global financial services company leveraged comprehensive usage and growth analytics to negotiate a tailored pricing structure and flexible true-up terms that were significantly advantageous for its future scaling efforts.
+A global financial services company leveraged comprehensive usage and growth analytics to negotiate a tailored pricing structure and flexible true-up terms that are significantly advantageous for its future scaling efforts.

 Finalize the Agreement